Hut Therapy

 It is completely normal to feel a bit anxious or worried about coming to therapy.
 I understand this.
 A good therapist will have had their fair share of therapy too and knows just how that first call or meeting feels.
 You have made a brave move to look for therapy and it takes a lot of courage to take that step.
 But it is a step towards real self awareness and wellbeing.
 Good luck!

-*** During exceptional periods (like the lockdowns) I offer online and telephone work.
+*** I offer online work.
 Try not to be put off by this as research shows it is effective.
-We are still able to build a good working relationship using these means and it helps keeps us all safe.
+We are still able to build a good working relationship using these means.
+It can be useful if one or other of us is ill so it helps keeps us all safe.

 Therapy can help with many issues, whether it is an immediate life challenge or a problem that began way back in your past.